The United Kingdom remains a top destination for international students, combining world-class education with vibrant…

 - Growing diaspora communities: Indian, Filipino, and Malaysian student associations actively support newcomers.

-- Cultural festivals: Diwali in Dublin, Lunar New Year celebrations, and Eid gatherings are becoming mainstream events.
+- Cultural festivals: Diwali in Dublin, Lunar New Year celebrations, and Eid gatherings are increasingly mainstream.

 5. Academic Strengths and Language Advantage